unbearabletruth/twitter-replica/README.md

 # Twitter replica
-Attempt to rebuild key features of [Twitter](https://twitter.com/home) to test the skills that i learned.
+Attempt to replicate key features of [Twitter](https://twitter.com/home).
-## Functionality
+## Realized
 * Home page with 'all' and 'following' tabs
 * Profile page with 'tweets', 'retweets', 'likes' tabs
-* Login page with ability to sign in with Google or email and passoword
+* Login page with ability to sign in with Google or email and password
 * Followers and following page in profile
+## Main functionality
-* Ability to compose new tweet by clicking 'Tweet' on sidebar and on a home page
+* Tweet by clicking 'Tweet' on sidebar or on a home page
-* Nesting comments
-### What you can do
-* tweet/tweet with image
-* comment
-* retweet
+* Comment on a tweet
-* like
+* Retweet/like
-* follow/unfollow
+* Follow user
-* update your profile with bio and location
+* Update profile picture, bio, location
+* Search for user
 ## Technologies
 * Css
 * React